 Is your website performing as well as it should?
 Probably not — unless you have a professional web designer doing regular website maintenance and fixes.

-Websites aren’t supposed to be static, fire-and-forget projects.
-They are marketing vehicles surrounded by those of your competitors.
+Websites aren’t “fire-and-forget” projects.
+Those that are treated as such invariably fail.
+They are marketing vehicles in an ongoing race against your competitors.
 So, they won’t get you far without proper maintenance, the right fuel (great content) and good driving (digital marketing).

 Unfortunately, some designers don’t even offer ongoing website maintenance, whilst many others will only maintain sites they’ve built themselves.
-Then, of course, there are sites built by amateurs and others (usually the cheapest) whose own businesses soon fold, leaving clients high and dry.
-Or inexperienced designers who have blindly taken on projects that needed developers and digital marketers and been unable to deliver.
+Then, of course, there are sites built by amateurs and cheap or inexperienced designers whose own businesses soon fold, leaving clients high and dry.

 If something like that has happened to you, you’re in the right place.
 I do offer fixes for third-party sites.
 In fact, I’ve saved quite a few third-party projects over the years.